tallysmartins/interscity-plot/README.md

     optional arguments:
-      -h, --help      show this help message and exit -v, --version   displays the current version of interscityplot
+      -h, --help      show this help message and exit -v, --version   displays the current version of interscityplotter

     Command:
       {start,delete}  The command to be run